prathamesh1301/Social-Media-Integration-App/README.md

 # Social-Media-Integration-App
-Used GoogleSignInOptions and GoogleApiClient to sign in using google account and also displayed account informtion into a new activity.
+Used GoogleSignInOptions and GoogleApiClient to sign in by google account and also displayed account information in a new activity.